mendhak/eleventy-satisfactory/posts/2022-02-02-set-date-of-post.md

 ---
-title: Set the date of a post
+title: How to set the date of a post
 ---

 When writing a new post, you can set the date of the post in a few different ways.